 Defining Characteristics of a True Spring

 If you’re a Warm Spring, the first thing you’ll notice when you look in the mirror is your warm, sun-kissed colouring.
-You have a golden hue to your appearance and a noticeable absence of cool pink and blue undertones.
-Your hair, eyes and skin also appear bright and fresh so your features stand out against each other
+You have a golden hue to your appearance and a noticeable absence of cool pink and blue undertones, you might see more peachy tones to your skin.
+Your hair, eyes and skin also appear bright and fresh so your features stand out against each other.

 Hair

-Spring types typically have golden blonde, or warm light brunette or red hair.
-Light to medium golden brown is common for darker ethnicities.
+Lighter skin Spring types typically have golden blonde, or warm light brunette or red hair.
+Light to medium golden brown is common for darker ethnicities, all the way to black hair with warm red tones that come through.

 Eyes

-The eyes will be brighter shades of warm blue, green, hazel and light brown.
+The eyes will be brighter shades of warm blue, green, hazel and light brown, medium brown and dark brown.

 Skin